austinevick/austinevick/README.md

-### Hi I am Augustine Victor I love coding and building mobile application.
-I code in flutter and Dart. 👋
+### Hi I am Augustine Victor I love coding and building mobile application with Dart, Java and Kotlin.
+👋

 <!--
 **austinevick/austinevick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.